Base payroll expense, when adjusted for growth in headcount, has increased by 7.1%

 About SullivanCotter

-SullivanCotter partners with health care and other not-for-profit organizations to understand what drives performance and improve outcomes through the development and implementation of integrated workforce strategies.
+SullivanCotter partners with healthcare and other not-for-profit organizations to understand what drives performance and improve outcomes through the development and implementation of integrated workforce strategies.
 Using our time-tested methodologies and industry-leading research and information, we provide data-driven insights, expertise, and data products to help organizations align business strategy and performance objectives – enabling our clients to deliver on their mission, vision and values.

 Note to media: Additional data and interviews are available on request.